mpanunto/NFDRS_FEMS/README.md

 ## Input Requirements

 Users must provide the [StationList.csv](https://github.com/mpanunto/NFDRS_FEMS/blob/main/StationList.csv) file as input, which specifies the stations to include in the analysis.
-This sample CSV is included, pre-populated with default stations from the **Northern California Geographic Area Coordination Center (ONCC)**.
+This CSV is included, pre-populated with default stations from the **Northern California Geographic Area Coordination Center (ONCC)**.
 Users can freely edit this file to include any stations they wish to download and process.

 While the tool is designed to support processing at the **GACC** and **PSA** levels, these fields are flexible — users simply need to ensure consistent naming for their chosen **GACC** and **PSA** values.
 For example, a PSA could represent a custom grouping of stations within a Dispatch Boundary, FDRA, or any other user-defined region.